Armitage35/cci_doc_v2/docs/guide/README.md

 -   **Hierarchical**.
 The shape of a GraphQL call mirrors the shape of the JSON data it returns.
 Nested fields let you query for and receive only the data you specify in a single round trip.
 -   **An application layer**.
 GraphQL is not a storage model or a database query language.
 The graph refers to graph structures defined in the schema, where nodes define objects and edges define relationships between objects.
 The API traverses and returns application data based on the schema definitions, independent of how the data is stored.

-### Why Bumper to Bumper is using GraphQL
+### Why Uni-Select is using GraphQL

-Bumper to Bumper chose GraphQL for our API because it offers significantly more flexibility for our integrators.
+Uni-Select chose GraphQL for our API because it offers significantly more flexibility for our integrators.
 The ability to define precisely the data you want and only the data you want is a powerful advantage over a REST API endpoints.
 GraphQL lets you replace multiple REST requests with a single call to fetch the information you specify.

 ### About the GraphQL schema reference

-The docs in the schema's documentation are generated from the Bumper to Bumper GraphQL schema.
+The docs in the schema's documentation are generated from the Uni-Select GraphQL schema.
 All calls are validated and executed against the schema.
 Use these docs to find out what data you can call:

 -   Allowed operations: queries and mutations.
 -   Schema-defined types: scalars, objects, enums, interfaces, unions, and input objects.